Ofsted and Performance Data

 Our Performance

 We are very proud of our pupils' recent achievements at Drayton Park.
-From a huge improvement in our Ofsted rating in 2016, we are now seeing sustained outcomes for pupils that are well above National averages.
-We are managing to effectively improve the outcomes of pupils from disadvantaged backgrounds, whilst also ensuring that in almost all areas, more pupils than average attain at the highest levels.
+From a huge improvement in our Ofsted rating in 2016, which was confirmed again in 2019, we annually see sustained outcomes for pupils which are well above National averages.

 Schools' performance can be judged in many ways.
 At Drayton Park we engage in a rigorous self-assessment process, looking at all aspects of our work.
 The most recent Ofsted report about our school is available below.
 A key indicator of our performance is how well our pupils achieve academically.
 In particular, we judge pupils' outcomes in reading, writing and maths and compare our results to those of other schools.

-Across the country children take national tests, commonly called SATs, at the end of Year 2 and Year 6.
-They also take a phonics test at the end of Year 1.
+Across the country children take national tests, commonly called SATs, at the end of Year 2 and Year 6 (although Year 2 SATs will no longer take place from 2024).
+They also take a phonics test at the end of Year 1 and a multiplication check in Year 4.
+Outcomes are also assessed and reported nationally for pupils at the end of Reception.
 The government publish our results and compare them to national averages on the Department for Education website.
 Please view the page for Drayton Park here.

-You can also see our 2019 results below.
+Below is a document outlining our pupils academic performance in 2023.
 We use this information to think about children's 'attainment', meaning how well they have performed, as well as their 'progress', or the amount they have improved.
 You may also be interested in how we spend our 'Pupil Premium' funding.
 This is money allocated to enable us to help vulnerable pupils, particularly those who are looked after or entitled to free school meals.
 To see how we spent our pupil premium last year, and the impact it had, please visit the Pupil Premium page within the Key Information section.

 Ofsted